Home

 Pennsylvania Diminished Value Law

 Pennsylvania is a state that allows drivers to file a diminished value claim if the accident wasn’t their fault.
-The statute of limitations for diminished value claims in Pennsylvania is two years from the date of loss.
-Diminished value claims are filed with the at-fault driver’s insurance company.
+The statute of limitations to take legal action in this state is two years from the date of loss.
+You would file this type of claim with the insurance company of the at-fault driver.

 The correct measure of damages is laid down in the Restatement, Torts, section 928: